PaddlePaddle/PaddleX/docs/FAQ.en.md

 A: Baidu AIStudio Community's Zero-Code Pipeline is the cloud-based carrier of PaddleX, with its underlying code consistent with PaddleX, and can be considered as a cloud-based PaddleX.
 The design philosophy of Baidu AIStudio Community's Zero-Code Pipeline is to enable users to quickly build and deploy model applications without needing to delve deeply into programming and algorithm knowledge.
 On this basis, Baidu AIStudio Community's Zero-Code Pipeline also provides many special pipelines, such as training high-precision models with a small number of samples and solving complex time-series problems using multi-model fusion schemes.
 PaddleX, on the other hand, is a local development tool that provides users with powerful functions supporting more in-depth secondary development.
 This means developers can flexibly adjust and expand based on PaddleX to create solutions that better fit specific application scenarios.
 Additionally, PaddleX offers a rich set of model interfaces, supporting users in freely combining models for use.

-## <b>Q: Is there a smaller model suitable for devices with lower specifications?</b>

-A: Yes, you can utilize the model pruning feature.
-Refer to the [Model Pruning Tutorial](https://github.com/PaddlePaddle/PaddleX/blob/278994a3631d44a15bdc3139cebc9fd326141d4c/docs/tutorials/compress/slim/prune.md) to adjust pruning parameters.
-Experiments show that using YOLOv3-MobileNet in VOC detection tasks results in a significantly reduced model size after pruning, with minimal impact on accuracy.

 ## <b>Q: How to continue training from a previously trained model?</b>

 A: To resume training from a saved checkpoint, set the `pretrain_weights` parameter to the path of the previously saved model when calling the `train` interface.